 -

 If you live outside these countries, for example in the USA, Canada, India or Australia, you qualify for a Eurail pass instead.
-But don't worry, Eurail passes are now almost identical to Interrail passes.
+But don't worry, Eurail passes are now virtually identical to Interrail passes.

 -